 To cook your food, microwaves vibrate the water molecules found in foods, which changes their polarity and causes the electrons to move faster and faster, producing heat.
 What differs from cooking in your oven is that an oven uses heat to cook your food, transferring heat from heated coils through the air in the oven to the food.

 This heat can be felt escaping from the oven as soon as you open the door.
 Cooking with a microwave, however, is more like causing heat to happen in the food rather than being applied to it.
 The food gets hot, but the microwave itself stays relatively cool.
 Some people express concern about eating food that has been prepared in a microwave because they are concerned about the amount of radiation.
 However, the electromagnetic waves used to cook food in a microwave are similar to those emitted by most telephones and are considered harmless.

 Does Microwaving Food Change The Nutritional Profile More Than Oven Or Stovetop Cooking?

 Another concern many people have is that cooking with microwaves will change the nutritional content of the foods they are eating.
 The primary concern is that foods will lose a significant portion of vitamins and minerals, making them less nutritious.
-However this is not the case.
-In actuality, the longer food is exposed to heat the more the nutrients in food will break down; if food is exposed to heat and water at the same time, like during boiling, the breakdown will occur much faster.
+However, this is not the case.
+In actuality, the longer food is exposed to heat the more the nutrients in the food will break down; if food is exposed to heat and water at the same time, like during boiling, the breakdown will occur much faster.
 In fact, foods cooked in water, whether in the oven or on the stove, lose between 74 and 97 percent of their antioxidants.
 Since microwaves operate by cooking foods quickly, typically with minimal or no added water, food actually retains more nutrients when microwaved than when cooked in the oven or on the stove.

 Why Use Microwave-Safe Containers?